-Masking tape on the table can be used as a guide to help students place paper in the correct position.
+Masking tape on the table can be used as a guide to help students place paper or mini-whiteboard in the correct position.
 This may be especially useful for left-handed students.
 Seat left-handed students carefully.
 You may want to seat left-handers together so that each is provided with a model and support.
 Placing a left-hander next to a right-handed child can cause a clash of the elbows!

-on the floor.
+should be flat on the floor.